clebert/loxia/README.md

 ### `useTransition`

-A transition is a function with special runtime behavior suitable for enabling transitions of state machines.
-A transition works only once and only if its dependencies have not changed, so it should depend on the state of its associated state machine.
+A transition is a function with special runtime behavior that can be used to implement the correct behavior of the transition methods of a state machine.
+A transition executes the passed callback once and returns true if its dependencies have not changed, so it should depend on the state of the associated state machine.

 <details>